WestPeakResearch/WestPeakWebsite/src/content/Team/Davis-Li/index.md

 ---

 Davis is a fourth-year commerce student specializing in finance.
-With experiences in Investment Management and Private Equity, Davis is fascinated by the world of investing and how complex it is.
+With experiences in Investment Management, Private Equity, and Credit, Davis is fascinated by the world of investing and how complex it is.

 Outside of school, he can be found making & uploading music to his Youtube Channel, working as a medic, or bingeing a new show on Netflix!